 Surgery for hemorrhoids dates back to ancient times.
 Ancient Greeks, Romans, and Indians all described surgeries used to alleviate the pain and discomfort of enlarged hemorrhoids.
 These procedures improved greatly by the 13th century, and surgical treatments accelerated once again in the 19th century.

-During a hemorrhoidectomy, the internal hemorrhoids and external hemorrhoids are cut out.
+During an excisional hemorrhoidectomy, the internal hemorrhoids and external hemorrhoids are cut out.
 The wounds left by the removal may be sutured (stitched) together (closed technique) or left open (open technique).
 The results with both techniques are similar.

-A proctoplasty, which extends the removal of tissue higher into the anal canal so that redundant or prolapsing anal lining is also removed, is sometimes also performed.
-Postsurgical pain is a major problem with hemorrhoidectomy, and potent pain medications (narcotics) are usually required.
+A proctoplasty may also be performed.
+This procedure extends the removal of tissue higher into the anus so that redundant or prolapsing anal lining is also removed.
+Postoperative pain is a major problem with hemorrhoidectomy, and potent pain medications (narcotics) are usually required.

-The stapled hemorrhoidectomy is a newer surgical technique that is rapidly becoming the treatment of choice for third-degree hemorrhoids.
-This surgery does not remove the hemorrhoids, but rather the expanded hemorrhoidal supporting tissue that has allowed the hemorrhoids to prolapse downward.
+The stapled hemorrhoidectomy (“stapled hemorrhoidopexy”) is a newer surgical technique that is rapidly becoming the treatment of choice for third-degree hemorrhoids.
+This surgery does not remove the hemorrhoids, but rather the expanded hemorrhoidal supporting tissue that has allowed the hemorrhoids to slip downward.